 Beautifully decorated and furnished throughout, this family business clearly believes in investing in quality and comfort for their clients and has spent a deal of money on making sure their premises are just right.
 This is a classy establishment that has been thoughtfully planned and laid out, with every detail carefully considered.

 Behind Alderman House, and over a road, a second building houses the workshop and garages.
 This is where coffins are delivered and stored, and fitted and lined to order.
 They are then placed in a car and driven 20 yards or so to deliver them to the main building.
 Iain will not allow the coffins to be transported any other way.

-All being well, the building work will commence in 2017 and the new facilities will be ready in early 2018.
+All being well, the new facilities will be ready in August 2018.